tkorays/Algorithm/src/README.md

 #About this Folder

-This folder includes codes which have passed unit test.
+This folder contains codes which have passed unit test.
 It means that they can be used for production(eh...
 Nobody will use these.).